 You can repeat the cycle as many times as you like or until your spine is warmed up.
 This pose is a nice way to stretch your spine and undo any tension from your strange sleeping positions.
 It also will help improve your posture and balance.

 Lie on your back, bring your knees up to your chest.
 Gently push your feet up to your hands and grab the outside edges of your feet to create resistance.
 You can hold this position for one minute.

 This happy baby pose will help relieve lower back pain, stretch your lower body, stretch and soothe your spine and help relieve stress and fatigue.

 5. Legs Up The Wall

 Lie on your back, bring your legs to the wall or headboard of your bed but keep your hips and upper body on the bed.
 Spread your hands to the side of your body.

-You can do this pose as long as you are comfortable with.
-You can also put pillow underneath your hips to add extra comfort.
+You can do this pose as long as you are comfortable with it.
+You can also put a pillow underneath your hips to add extra comfort.

-This pose will help you to increase blood circulation, soothes swollen or cramped legs, relieves lower back and give yourself a relax time.
+This pose will help you to increase blood circulation, soothes swollen or cramped legs, relieve the lower back, and give yourself a relaxing time.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!

 Many people find it difficult to stick to normal, healthy eating habits during Ramadan.
 Here is a guide to the best way to break the fast.